Trying to get quality insurance products at an affordable price can be a tricky process.

 If you need to get a policy in place quickly to close on your loan, you can consider a no medical exam policy.
-While no medical exam may cost a bit more than policies that require an exam, depending on the amount of your loan, and your age, the pricing difference may be minimal.
+A no medical exam policy may cost a bit more than policies that require an exam.
+This will depend on the amount of your loan and your age.
+However, the pricing difference may be minimal.

-We work with one life insurance company that offers up to $399,999 without an exam, and several others that offer up to $250,000 in coverage.
-While a no medical exam sounds like a convenient option on the surface, there are some things to consider before buying a plan that forgoes the exam.
+We work with one life insurance company that offers up to $1 million without a medical exam, another that offers up to $399,999 without an exam, and several others that offer up to $250,000 in coverage.
+A no medical exam sounds like a convenient option on the surface.
+But there are some things to consider before buying a plan that forgoes the exam.

 The glaring advantage to a no exam policy is that you can skip the medical exam and underwriting process.
-The purpose of the medical exam is to see if you have any severe health complications that will make you too great of a risk to insure, but without the medical exam, your health won’t hinder you from getting an insurance policy.
+The purpose of the medical exam is to see if you have any severe health complications.
+These might make you too great of a risk to insure.
+But without the medical exam, your health won’t hinder you from getting an insurance policy.

-Additionally, no exam policies go into effect on a much shorter timeline that underwritten policies.
-That standard policy can take as much as a month to go through the full application process, while a no medical exam plan can be in place in as little as just a couple of days.
+Additionally, no exam policies go into effect on a much shorter timeline than underwritten policies.
+That standard policy can take as much as a month to go through the full application process.
+While a no medical exam plan can be in place in as little as just a couple of days.

 Just like every other type of plan, there are going to be some pitfalls.
 Since you are not going through an underwriting process, you will pay more for the coverage you receive.
 This is true of any no exam life insurance policy.

-To get the best premium rates for the dollar of coverage you will need to go through underwriting and get a traditional life insurance policy.
+You will want a traditional life insurance policy to get the best premium rates for the dollar of coverage.
+Which means you will need to go through underwriting.

 Finally, no exam policies have limits to how much coverage you can receive.
-If you need a policy in the range of $1 million to $2 million then there isn’t a no exam option that large.
+For example, there isn’t a no exam option for $1 million to $2 million policies.
 Only a term or permanent policy will meet that kind of face value need.

 Setting Up a Business Insurance Policy